SparshBohra/Image-Filter/README.md

 ### Steps to Compile and Run
 1. Add your images to the 'images' folder (You can also use the existing sample images)
-2. You are required to use Bitmap images ONLY
+2. You are required to use Bitmap images ONLY (.bmp)
 3. Run the program for the desired filter using the following commands:
     - Grayscale:  ./filter -g images/(IMAGE_NAME).bmp grayscale.bmp
     - Reflect:  ./filter -r images/(IMAGE_NAME).bmp reflected.bmp